tobek/laminae/notes.md

     + LND or CNP is no?
     + both are in NEC?
     + 'The afterlife is comprised of two territories: not heaven and hell, but a world for those who said "yes" more than "no", and its opposite.
 Yes-world is flowing, a realm without boundaries, and of your soul it makes a river and a flux, a joyful playdough being that absorbs all it touches.
 No-world is a sequence of diamond-walled gardens, and from safety you watch beautiful terrors flicker through the crystal' <https://twitter.com/ctrlcreep/status/1100085668397699073> ('But what if I had to spend my life mostly saying yes against my will')
-    - maybe this is in cosmology, someone went to exactly 2 planes and then said the above, lead the way into there being more
+    - maybe this is in cosmology, someone went to exactly 2 planes and then said the above, lead the way into there being more - CNC vs CNP
 - Some destructiveness focusing on sloth/inertia - activity is actively punished, but in the laziest way possible.
 If too proactively punishing, the punishment is punished. maybe CED or LED or CNP
 - Lost and found (maybe in CEC or CNC or LNP) (maybe connected through some weird backdoor to the storage plane?) (i guess CND too, maybe a rumor of a lost objects troupe you can sometimes find stuff in)
-- All beings part of a single collective intelligence (OR it's not clear whether everyone is part of a single crazy chaotic mind, or are actually different minds) - should probably be NXX, would be interesting autonomy CXX, maybe NEC, CNC, CEC, CGC
+- All beings part of a single collective hive intelligence (OR it's not clear whether everyone is part of a single crazy chaotic mind, or are actually different minds) - should probably be NXX, would be interesting autonomy CXX, maybe NEC, CNC, CEC, CGC
     - https://twitter.com/TylerAlterman/status/1453671384186564610
+    - "Something the whole ocean is doing"
 - Two sides that have ritual border.
 Ceremonies about hating each other, but they never actually fight (two walls place?)
 NED?
 - incredible beauty - LEC, LEP, NEP
-- Sex CGD?
+- Sex  - CGD, CED, NED, NEC (dreams), NEP
 - a prison (w research/testing?)
 - non-euclidean/visual distortion like Rorik Smith polyhedral pics or something (NNC?)
 - sleep NEC